-Ventra Cards will be able to be registered online at ventrachicago.com or by phone.
-Almost immediately after registration, the $5 card fee will be refunded as transit value and you can start using your card.
-Registration provides lost and stolen protection of transit value.
-It also creates an account which can be monitored online, by phone or through a Ventra mobile app.
+Ventra Cards can be registered online at ventrachicago.com or by phone.
+On registration, the $5 card fee will be refunded as transit value, which can be used for fares or applied toward the purchase of a pass.
+Registration provides lost and stolen protection of transit value and creates an account which you can monitor online, by phone or through a Ventra mobile app.

-You can link your Ventra card to your personal bank issued cards and make pass purchases on-line.
-Remember, passes and transit value can also be loaded at all CTA rail stations and retail locations.
+You can also link your Ventra Card to a credit card, debit card or checking account and make pass purchases online.
+Passes and transit value can be loaded at all CTA rail stations and hundreds retail locations, too.

-Once you have a registered account, you'll also be notified if your account is nearing the 18-month dormancy period to avoid any fees.
-Just a single use of the Ventra card within 18-months will prevent a $5 monthly dormancy fee.
+(If you have a registered account and haven't used it in a very long time, you'll also be notified if your account is nearing the 18-month dormancy period to avoid any fees.
+A single use of the Ventra card within 18-months will prevent a $5 monthly dormancy fee.)

 Q: When I ride the train, I use cash to buy a Transit Card.
 Unless I use a credit card, will I have to pay $3 now every time I ride?